skydiver/androidtv-remote-cli/README.md

 - `host`: Android TV IP address.
 - `cert`: Pairing certificate and key.

-To reset pairing, remove the `androidtv/settings.json` file in your platform’s config directory and rerun the CLI.
+To reset pairing, delete the settings file (see `tvrc config` for the precise path) and rerun the CLI.

 ---